xuqifan897/EndtoEnd/geant4/B2a/note.md

     G4VisManager* visManager = new G4VisExecutive;
     ```
     `G4VisExecutive` is derived from `G4VisManager`.
 It has several member functions: 1) initializer `G4visExecutive (const G4String& verbosityString = "warnings")`.
 2) `void RegisterGraphicsSystems();`, and 3) `void RegisterModelFactories();`.
 Its initializer only initializes its base class.
 The two register functions does a lot of registrations, which might not be of interest.

+* Debugging report
+    Below is the report for the debugging.
+    I set the number of threads to 1, waited until the UI interface popped up, set a breakpoint in the RunAction function, and entered the command `/run/beamOn 1` to the UI.
+I tracked the calling stacks until the first relevant stack showed up. `runManager->BeamOn(nev);` command was invoked.
+The major block of the `BeamOn` method are as follows:
+    ```
+    numberOfEventToBeProcessed = n_event;
+    numberOfEventProcessed = 0;
+    ConstructScoringWorlds();
+    RunInitialization();  % This is the function that subsequently calls BeginOfRunAction DoEventLoop();
+    RunTermination();
+    ```
+    In this example, `G4RunManager::ConstructScoringWorlds()` does nearly nothing, as we didn't initialize the `G4ScoringManager` before hand.

+    Then I set a breakpoint in `EndOfEventAction`.
+Then I realized that the `G4Event` should be interesting.
+For this example, it loads the trajectory container, and prints some results relevant to this event.

+    I also realized that the processing of one event is in the member function `void G4EventManager::DoProcessing(G4Event* anEvent)`.

+    There are three get functions in the `G4Event` class: `GetHcofThisEvent`, `GetDCofThisEvent`, and `GetTrajectoryContainer`.